ADcreatif/php-localisation/README.md

 # Localisation
 **The easy way to translate your php websites**

-This project is a personal tool helping me with translations and localisation on my scratch projects.
+This project is a personal tool helping me to store translations/localisation on my scratch projects.

  - It doesn't needs any instalation.
 For persistance, i'll use .txt files.